 In 1991, we expanded with a new building addition.
 The Southern Indiana Chamber Of Commerce awarded me their Beautification Award for maintaining the historic look of the building.
 I was also proud to receive their Professional Person of the Year, Award Finalist, the following year, 1992, ...and again in 2009!

-Now it's 2017, 39 years later for me, and This Old House is still going strong.
+Now it's the 2020s.
+More than 40 years me, and This Old House is still going strong.